 You can shop with the Bookstore or look on Amazon.
 You also could look for an older edition.
-The PowerPoint slides that will be posted on Avenue provide comprehensive coverage of the theory.
+The PowerPoint slides that will be posted on Avenue provide comprehensive coverage of the theory and are supported with numerous examples to assist your learning in this course.